My Tokyo Guide

 Head outside the station and discover a treasure trove of art, history and recreation.
 While you've probably not heard of Sengakuji Temple, you'll probably know about the 47 Ronin—the band of samurai who died for loyalty.
 The 47 are laid to rest at this temple—as is their ill-fated lord.
 If you find yourself a little low on funds, head to Shinagawa Shrine where washing coins in the fountain of the smaller on-site shrine of Ana Inari-jinja will reportedly balloon their value by 10,000.

-Fast forward to a more modern world at the exhibitions of the Hara Museum of Contemporary Art.
-The temporary and permanent collections are tucked away in the leafy surroundings of a Bauhaus building; wander around and spend some time in the garden adorned with sculpture.
+For a more modern experience, visit the O Art Museum.
+Exhibits here are rotated, so repeat visitors can enjoy new works of art throughout the year.
+And since it's located in the Ohsaki New City building complex, it's easy to go shopping after you're finished.
 The long shopping streets of Togoshi-Ginza and Musashi-Koyama are perfect for an afternoon of snacking and strolling.
-When evening falls, take a trip to Oi Racecourse for a night of horse racing—the track is open between March and December.
+When evening falls, take a trip to Oi Racecourse for a night of horse racing—the track is open in the evenings between March and December.